Delouise Hoeter: 2022

 Hoeter made his club debut for the Brisbane Broncos in round 6 against the Penrith Panthers, in a 40-12 loss.
 In Round 17, Hoeter played his second game for the Brisbane club scoring his first two tries in a 32-18 win over St. George Illawarra, after being called up 24 hours before the game due to Corey Oates being called into the Queensland Maroons team because of covid cases to Cameron Munster and Murray Taulagi.
 He started at centre in Brisbane's loss to St. George Illawarra in round 25 of the 2022 NRL season, he finished the season for the Brisbane outfit with four tries from seven appearances.
 In September 2022, Hoeter signed a two-year contract extension to remain with the Broncos until the end of the 2024 NRL season.

 2023

 Hoeter played only the one game for Brisbane in the 2023 NRL season which came in the final round against Melbourne.
 Brisbane would go on the lose the match 32-22.

 2025

 He got a start at centre playing in jersey 18 in a depleted Brisbane Broncos side scoring a brilliant go ahead try that eventually proved the difference in the 22-18 win, playing against Canterbury Bankstown Bulldogs, in his first match of the season in the top grade.
-On 24 October, the Broncos announced that Hoeter re-signed with the club for a further year.
+On 24 October, Brisbane announced that Hoeter re-signed with the club for a further year.

+2026

+On 28 August, it was announced by Brisbane that Hoeter would be departing the club after not being offered a new contract.